NTIA/vqm/README.md

 ### VQM - Obsolete - Not Available
 VQM_pc (compiled for Windows) and VQM_lx (compiled for Linux) have been replaced by BVQM.
-This software was developped under a cooperative research and devleopment agreement (CRADA) by ITS and Intel.
+This software was developed under a cooperative research and development agreement (CRADA) by ITS and Intel.
 This was the first version of the ITS video quality models that was suitable for use by people outside of our laboratory.
 The source code cannot be redistributed.
 The code cannot be compiled or run on modern operating systems.